 Eurocopter is stepping up its restructuring effort as the civil helicopter business remains sluggish.
 Eurocopter plans to cut €200 million (US$264.9 million) in costs, including the elimination of 400 positions in France and Germany.
 But Eurocopter maintains that its “Shape” program, launched last year, is more than cost cutting.
 The helicopter maker is investing another €1.3 billion (US$1.7 billion) in research and development to support new helicopter development and expand infrastructure. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Quest Aircraft Gets FAA OK To Up Max Weight Of Kodiak Utility AircraftLondon Oxford Airport Business Aircraft Traffic Up 25% In First QuarterEurocopter Steps Up Restructuring EffortBahrenburg Wins Charles Taylor Master Mechanic AwardWayfarer Aviation Adde".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Quest Aircraft Gets FAA OK To Up Max Weight Of Kodiak Utility AircraftLondon Oxford Airport Business Aircraft Traffic Up 25% In First QuarterEurocopter Steps Up Restructuring EffortBahrenburg Wins Charles Taylor Master Mechanic AwardWayfarer Aviation Adde".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.